aaronchan73/moodify/README.md

 # Moodify

+Ever wanted to let your emotion dictate the songs you listen to?
+Well, Moodify's got you!
+Based on four common emotions, Moodify's brings up a list of recommended Spotify songs for you to listen away!

 ## Inspiration

 As music lovers, we always choose songs based on how we feel.
 If we're happy, we might go for something upbeat, like hip-hop.
 If we're sad, something slower like ballads are the way to go.
 We wanted to make a web app that lets users explore songs they might not listen to usually, based on their mood.